emoncms/development/Modules/myelectric_tutorial/readme.md

     http://emoncms.org?q=myelectric/view

 "myelectric/view" is now the value of the URL property "q" and this argument is passed to index.php wich you will see in the main emoncms folder.
+This is then used by index.php which is the front controller to tell the application what to load.

 ## 3) The view